clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 ###### Obstacle 1:  Unstructured presentation

-If the page is not marked up in a reading order the page content makes sense, they would have a difficult time to navigate the page and conprehend the content.
+If the page is not marked up in a reading order the page content makes sense, they would have a difficult time to navigate the page and comprehend the content.

 The flow of the page elements such as header, footer, navigation, main content area, and so on really matters to screen readers to understand what is going on in the page.